-The incumbent board relied on a seemingly spurious argument that the proposal failed to fulfill certain technical requirements and thus refused to allow a vote on the election of the six shareholder activist directorial candidates.
-170 The Government-Led Minority Activists persisted by challenging the slate of directors nominated by Innovation Medical's incumbent board, which resulted in three out of the nine incumbent nominated directorial candidates failing to secure a majority of the votes required for them to be elected.
-171
+The incumbent board refused to allow a vote on the election of the six shareholder activist director candidates, citing technical requirements.174 The Government-Led Minority Activists persisted by challenging the slate of directors nominated by Innovation Medical's incumbent board, which resulted in three out of the nine incumbent-nominated director candidates failing to secure175

-In response to the prima facie violation of the company law by Innovation Medical's incumbent board, due to its refusal to allow a vote on the activist's directorial candidates, the Government-Led Minority Activists filed a complaint with the Zhejiang Securities Regulatory Bureau (Bureau).
-As a result of the complaint, the Bureau issued a regulatory letter to Innovation Medical, seeking clarification on its behavior, which prima facie, appeared to be in direct contravention of the company law.
-Despite the Bureau's letter, Innovation Medical's https://m.thepaper.cn/bajjiahao 10051224.
+In response to the incumbent board's refusal to allow a vote on the activist director candidates, the Government-Led Minority Activists filed a complaint with the Zhejiang Securities Regulatory Bureau (the Bureau).
+176 In response, the Bureau issued a regulatory letter to Innovation Medical, seeking clarification on its behavior, which appeared to be a prima facie violation of the company law.
+177 Despite the Bureau's letter, Innovation Medical's incumbent board maintained its position and failed to allow a vote on the activist's director candidates.